 We are a party to litigation and other proceedings that arise in the ordinary course of our business.
 These types of matters could result in fines, penalties, compensatory or treble damages or non-monetary sanctions or relief.
-In accordance with the accounting guidance for contingencies, we reserve for litigation claims and assessments asserted or threatened against us when a loss is probable (as defined in such guidance) and the amount of the loss can be reasonably estimated.
+In accordance with the accounting guidance for contingencies, we reserve for litigation claims and assessments asserted or threatened against us when a loss is probable and the amount of the loss can be reasonably estimated.
 We cannot predict the outcome of legal or other proceedings with certainty.